-TONY HIGH wife, Stacy, have two daugh- Laura, have three children and da, have two sons. four grandchildren.
+TONY HIGH represents District #8 and resides in Walters.
+Mr. High was elected to the board in 2017 and is a local farmer and rancher.
+He and his wife, Laura, have three children and da, have two sons. four grandchildren.